ElevenPaths/DirtyTooth-RaspberryPi/README.md

 ![Version](https://img.shields.io/badge/Raspberry_Pi-DirtyTooth-red.svg?style=flat-square)
 ![License](https://img.shields.io/badge/license-AGPL-green.svg?style=flat-square)

-# DirtyTooth for Raspberry Pi
+# DirtyTooth for Raspberry Pi (Raspbian Stretch)

 Bluetooth communications are on the increase.
 Millions of users use the technology to connect to peripherals that simplify and provide greater comfort and experience.
-There is a trick or hack for iOS 10.3.3 and earlier that takes advantage of the management of the profiles causing impact on the privacy of users who use Bluetooth technology daily.
+There is a trick or hack for iOS 11.1.2 and earlier that takes advantage of the management of the profiles causing impact on the privacy of users who use Bluetooth technology daily.
 From the iOS device information leak caused by the incorrect management of profiles, a lot of information about the user and their background may be obtained.

 Compile